 A bevel is an angled cut you make on the edge of the project.
 You can’t cut alongside the long edges of boards, so you’ll use bevels for angle ends only.
 This technique is useful when making boxes.

-Adjust and align the face of the board against the table, press the power switch and gently push the saw through the wood.
+By adjusting and aligning the face of the board against the table, press the power switch and gently push the saw through the wood.
 Be very careful with bevel cuts because you don’t always see what’s going on.

-A very common question about how to use a miter saw is which side you should cut on.
+A very common question about using a single bevel vs dual bevel miter saw is which side you should cut on.
 Usually, it’s best to keep the saved pieces on the right side of the stand or bench.
 If you’re holding the board with your left hand, it only makes sense.